How to buy a home in a competitive housing market

 Here are five tips to help you get the home you want:

-1. Get pre-approved for your mortgage.
+1. Get pre-qualified for your mortgage.

-Pre-approval empowers you to make smart decisions about your home-buying budget.
+Pre-qualification empowers you to make smart decisions about your home-buying budget.
 You'll know how much you may qualify to borrow, how much you may be able to spend, and how much your monthly payment could be based on your income, down payment, and credit score.

-To get pre-approved, you'll need to provide your W-2s, paystubs, bank statements, and some form of identification, such as a driver's license.
+To get pre-qualified, you'll need to provide your W-2s, paystubs, bank statements, and some form of identification, such as a driver's license.
 The specific list of documents will depend on your personal financial situation and the lender you're working with.

-If you're not able to get pre-approved, the process can help you find out what you need to do to qualify.
+If you're not able to get pre-qualified, the process can help you find out what you need to do to qualify.
 You may need to increase your down payment or work to try and improve your credit score.

 2. List your needs and wants.